ZeptoApps/docs/docs/pplr_cart_is_not_defined.md

 Then check,
 1. Is script loaded?
-2. Does the below variables are declared or not.
+2. Does the below variables are declared or not?
 ```
 var pplr_cart =
 var pplr_shop_currency =